sharetribe/just-enough-git/README.md

 ## Prerequisite

 The article concentrates on branching.
-I expect that you already have the basic knowledge of git, that is:
+I expect that you already have the basic knowledge of Git, that is:

 * You know how to access and use command-line
 * You have git installed
 * You have a Github account
 * You know how to `git clone` a repository
-* You know how to see current `git status`
+* You know how to view current `git status`
 * You know how to `git add` changes to next commit and how to `git commit` them
 * You know how to `git push` the commits to Github
-* You know how to `git pull` others’ commits from Github
+* You know how to `git pull` others' commits from Github
-* You know what is a code branch
+* You know what is a code branch, although you may not be familiar with them

-That is, you already know quite a lot!
-However, to be efficient with Git, there’s still a couple tricks you need to learn.
+That said, you already know quite a lot!
+However, to be efficient with Git, there are still a couple tricks you need to learn.

 ## The branching model.

-At Sharetribe, we you so called Github branching model.
-The model is pretty simple and easy to grasp.
-It goes like this:
+At Sharetribe, we you so a simple and minimalistic branching model, which goes like this:

 1. **Branch:** When you start working with a new feature/bug fix/document improvement/anything, you create a new branch.
 1. **Pull Request:** As soon as possible, even before the feature is ready, push the branch to Github and create a Pull Request, so that others can see what you are up to.